udelcodes/udelcodes.github.io/LTC/fundamentals.md

 - The values for "appearance" for the chicken are "feathery" and "scrawny"

-> What is the value of the key "maxSpeedInMPH" for the "dog" object?
+> What is the value of the key "maxSpeedInMPH" for the "germnaShepherd" object?

 Things might be a bit confusing right now, but we have an awesome activity planned to help you guys get the hang of it!